-Design of Experiments (DoE) is a systematic method used in applied statistics for evaluating the many possible alternatives in one or more design variables.
-It allows the manipulation of various input factors to determine what effect they could have in order to get the desired output or improve on the result.
+Design of Experiments (DOE) is a systematic method used in applied statistics to evaluate the many possible alternatives in one or more design variables.
+It allows the manipulation of various input variables (factors) to determine what effect they could have in order to get the desired output (responses) or improve on the result.

 The term “Design of Experiments,” also known as experimental design, was coined by Ronald Fisher in the 1920s.
 He used it to describe a method of planning experiments to find the best combination of factors that affect the response or output.
 It is used to reduce design expenses because analysis of input parameters or factors gives way in identifying waste and which processes can be eliminated.
 It also helps remove complexities and streamlining the design process for cost management in the manufacturing process.